Dumpster Placement Laws in San Jose: The Complete Guide

 2. How much does it cost if I go over the weight limit?

-Fees vary by facility, but in the San Jose area, overage fees typically range from $150 to $250 per ton.
-However, for clean dirt/concrete in our 5 or 10-yard bins, you have a much higher weight allowance included.
+Fees vary by facility, but in the San Jose area, overage fees in 2026 typically range from $165 to $275 per ton, plus admin and trip surcharges.
+However, for clean dirt/concrete in our 5- or 10-yard bins, you have a much higher weight allowance included.

 3. Do I need a permit for a dumpster in my driveway?

-Generally, no. As long as the dumpster is entirely on your private property and doesn't overhang into the sidewalk, no city permit is usually needed.
+Generally, no. As long as the dumpster is entirely on your private property and doesn't overhang into the sidewalk, curb, or planting strip, no city permit is usually needed.
+HOA approval is a separate matter and may still be required.

 4. Can I mix concrete with regular trash?

 We strongly advise against it.
 Mixing heavy concrete with general trash prevents the concrete from being recycled as "inert" material.
-This will likely push you over the weight limit, resulting in expensive overage fees.
+This will likely push you over the weight limit, resulting in expensive overage fees, and it can also break your CALGreen documentation if your project is permit-triggered.

 5. What is the Green Halo system?

-It is the online system San Jose uses to track construction waste diversion.
-If your project has a city permit, you may need to upload your Zebra Dumpsters weight tickets to Green Halo to prove you diverted 50% of your waste.
+It is the online system San Jose and a growing list of Bay Area cities use to track construction waste diversion.
+If your project has a city permit, you may need to upload your Zebra Dumpsters weight tickets to Green Halo to prove you diverted at least 65% of your waste from landfill.

 6. Can I leave a dumpster on the street overnight?

 Only if you have an active Encroachment Permit.
-Without one, you risk citations, fines, and having the dumpster towed.
+Without one, you risk citations, fines, and having the dumpster towed at your expense.
+Reflective markers and signage are required for the full duration, day and night.

 Ready to start your project?

 Compliance doesn't have to be complicated.
-At Zebra Dumpsters, we help you choose the right size from heavy-duty dirt bins to large renovation containers to keep your project moving forward.
-Contact us today to schedule your delivery!
+At Zebra Dumpsters, we help you choose the right size, from heavy-duty dirt bins to large renovation containers, and we'll walk you through the dumpster placement laws that apply to your address before delivery.
+Contact us today to schedule your delivery, and let us help you avoid the fines, towing, and "dry run" fees that catch unprepared renters off guard.